Ick! That Small Insect Could Be A Tick

 Tick repellents are available in Waukesha County, and they're strong stuff.
 Twenty percent DEET formula is recommended.

 Once back inside, a complete body "tick check" is smart.
 Ticks tend to hide, so don't miss your body's natural areas of cover: hair, scalp, armpits, groin and behind the knee.
 Even wood ticks, the other common species in Wisconsin, are only about a quarter-inch long (before blood siphoning, that is).
-Don't be shy about searching, lest you miss a clinging tick.
+Don't be shy about searching, lest you miss a hitchhiker.

 Removing a Tick from Your Skin